tinyBigGAMES/libLLVM/README.md

 6. **Link with LLD** for final executable generation

 ## Projects using libLLVM
 Here’s a list of projects built with libLLVM.
 Want yours featured?
-Get in touch or add it and submit a PR!
+Add it and submit a PR, or get in touch!
+And don’t forget to share what you’re working on in <a href="https://github.com/tinyBigGAMES/libLLVM/discussions/categories/show-and-tell" target="_blank">Show and tell</a>.
 - [LLVM-Simple-Calculator](https://github.com/hsauro/LLVM-Simple-Calculator)
 - [LLVM-Simple-Calculator-Using-TLLVM](https://github.com/hsauro/LLVM-Simple-Calculator-Using-TLLVM)